U7 Modified RulesProspect Soccer Club's Official Under 7 Playing Recommendations

 Conform to FIFA with the exception that opponents remain at least four (4) yards from the ball until it is in play.

 Spectator and team benches should be on opposite sides of the field.
 Parents must stand along the touchline and MAY NOT stand behind the goal.
-Coaches are allowed to coach on their half of the playing field for the first half of the season and must coach from the sidelines the second half.
+Coaches will operate from the sideline all season.
+This will encourage player development, decision making and teamwork.

 Coaches should make every attempt to keep scrimmages and games close.